antoinepringalle/poppy-docs/en/programming/rest.md

 <b>Description</b>

-Gives the list of all Poppy's motors.
+Gives the list of all Poppy robot motors.

 <b>cURL command</b>